mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 expunge all information on the subject.
 If this is the case, contact should not be damaging to the Nascans.
-However, it is not a priority and in the meantime the anthropologists are glad of the opportunity to study low- tech humans ‘in the wild’, as it were.
+However, it is not a priority and in the meantime the anthropologists are glad of the opportunity to study low-tech humans ‘in the wild’, as it were.

 ###### Gower Subsector

-# H AGAN SUBSECTOR
+# HAGAN SUBSECTOR

 Name Location Bases Statistics